Aliases for CACNA1I Gene

 GeneCards Summary for CACNA1I Gene

-CACNA1I (Calcium Channel, Voltage-Dependent, T Type, Alpha 1I Subunit) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and L1CAM interactions.
-GO annotations related to this gene include voltage-gated calcium channel activity and low voltage-gated calcium channel activity.
-An important paralog of this gene is CACNA1D.
+CACNA1I (Calcium Voltage-Gated Channel Subunit Alpha1 I) is a Protein Coding gene.
+Diseases associated with CACNA1I include Childhood Absence Epilepsy and Juvenile Absence Epilepsy.
+Among its related pathways are Presenilin-Mediated Signaling and DREAM Repression and Dynorphin Expression.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and low voltage-gated calcium channel activity.
+An important paralog of this gene is CACNA1H.